uktrade/content-audit-review-tool/docs/OVERVIEW.md

 This work is limited by the current data structure and platform.

-More advanced search and discovery features, such as BM25 keyword search, semantic search or knowledge graphs, will likely need a more scalable technical approach.
+More advanced search and discovery features such as semantic search will likely need a more scalable technical approach.

 Further developments in this area will be documented in this repository.